ChronicChannel-test/CIC-test-naei-multigroup-viewer/bubblechart/README.md

 - **Single Year Analysis**: Select any year from 1970-2023
 - **Activity vs Pollutant**: Compare Activity Data (x-axis) against any pollutant (y-axis)
-- **Multiple Groups**: Select up to 10 emission source groups to compare
+- **Multiple Categories**: Select up to 10 emission source categories to compare
-- **Color-Coded Points**: Each group displayed with distinct color
+- **Color-Coded Points**: Each category displayed with a distinct color
 - **High-Resolution Export**: Download charts as PNG images optimized for Twitter/social media
 - **Share Functionality**: Generate shareable URLs and copy images to clipboard
 - **Responsive Design**: Works on desktop and mobile devices